 The same holds true for “wireless” security cameras.
+With the exception of gimicky products with very limited recording time designed for the residential market, wireless security cameras are often not actually wireless.
 While they transmit data over Wi-Fi, wireless security cameras require a separate power source in the form of a traditional electrical outlet right next to each camera.

 Installation of new outlets requires a licensed electrician and is thus substantially more expensive than wired security camera solutions.
 Outlets have water resistance issues and can easily be unplugged by a potential perpetrator.
 Having a big black square plug a few feet from each camera looks also looks ugly and obtrusive.